IQSS/datafest/02_GitKraken.md

 > **Text Editors:**
 >
-> When creating a plain text document, you will want to use a text editor like Atom, TextWrangler/Sublime Text (Mac) or NotePad++ (Windows) instead of Microscoft Word or the default text editors.
+> When creating a plain text document, you will want to use a text editor like Atom, TextWrangler/Sublime Text (Mac) or NotePad++ (Windows) instead of Microsoft Word or the default text editors.
 You will also want to make sure that you save it as plain text.
 There are a [large number of free and paid text editors available](https://en.wikipedia.org/wiki/List_of_text_editors) to choose from.
 In a pinch, you can always use TextEdit (Mac) or Notepad (Windows).

 In the context of GitKraken when you **stage** your changes, it is similar to the **add** command on the command line interface.
 You can add several changes in the staging area, and only **commit** when you are ready.